Bob and Brad T2 Review

 The Taotronics TT-004 is better executed than the Bob and Brad T2.
 However, what’s even better is that it’s about half the price of the T2!

-Performance is also not so bad for a gun that costs so little.
-You get a 9 mm amplitude – 1 mm less than the T2 model, but more than enough stall force.
+Performance is also not so bad for a muscle gun that costs so little.
+You get a 9 mm amplitude – 1 mm less than the T2 model, but with more than enough stall force.

 The price is what makes this device a winner.
-It only costs $79.99, and when on sale, it can be as little as $29.99 – Now, that’s an incredible deal.
-You can buy it in Taotronics’s store.
+It only costs $119.99, and when on sale, it can be as little as $69.99 – Now, that’s an incredible deal.

 We bought several devices from them and always had a smooth shopping experience.